 North Central College faculty exercise leadership in their professional associations, higher education, and within the community.
 The College is a founding member of the AAC&U and the NAC&U (New American Colleges and Universities) and has received multiple recognitions as one of America’s “Best Colleges,” “Top Colleges,” “Best in the Midwest,” “Green Colleges,” and “Great Colleges to Work For.”

-North Central College, an active partner in a community of 140,000, is within walking distance of a vibrant downtown area that has been nationally recognized for its public schools, library, cultural life and other amenities within a region that includes a network of local and regional corporate, high tech and internationally recognized scientific facilities along the Illinois Research and Development Corridor.
+North Central College, an active partner in a community of 140,000, is within walking distance of a vibrant downtown area that has been nationally recognized for its public schools, library, cultural life and other amenities within a region that includes a network of local and regional corporate, high tech and internationally recognized scientific facilities.
 Easy access to Chicago by train or car provides many additional residential options and ties to our Chicago partners in higher education, international affairs, social services, the arts, and business.